SoftwareAG/c8y-docs/content/device-management-application/device-details.md

 </tr>
 <tr>
 <td style="text-align:left">Groups assignment</td>
 <td style="text-align:left">Displays the groups the device belongs to.
-Moreover you can add the device to groups here or unassign it from groups, see <a href="#grouping-devices" class="no-ajaxy">Grouping devices</a>.</td>
+Moreover you can add the device to groups here or unassign it from groups, see <a href="/device-management-application/grouping-devices" class="no-ajaxy">Grouping devices</a>.</td>
 </tr>
 <tr>
 <td style="text-align:left">Location</td>